Aero has come to Road Bike Tires and it makes a Difference

 The King is dead.
 Long live the King!
-Until recently, the Continental Grand Prix 5000 S TR road bike tire led the pack for performance road cycling.
-In 2024, the newest tires from ENVE SES Raceday 29 and Pirelli P Zero Race TLR RS have overtaken the previous Continental Grand Prix 5000 S TR top model.
-The latest tires offer lower rolling resistance, reduced weight, and even better puncture resistance.
-However, a new frontier has been opened with the new Continental Aero 111 front tire.
-Aerodynamics has entered road bike tire design, showing impressive performance improvements.
-Read on as we dive into all the details of what makes the best and fastest road bike tires for the 2024 season.
+Until recently, the Continental Grand Prix 5000 S TR road bike tire was the leader in performance for road cycling.
+However, new tires from ENVE SES Raceday 29 and Pirelli P Zero Race TLR RS have surpassed the Continental Grand Prix 5000 S TR model.
+These latest tires offer lower rolling resistance, reduced weight, and improved puncture resistance.
+Additionally, the introduction of the Continental Aero 111 front tire has opened a new frontier in tire design.
+Advances in aerodynamics have led to impressive performance improvements in road bike tires.

 For a tire to be considered fast, it must have minimal energy loss while moving forward, mainly determined by rolling resistance.
 Pneumatic (air-filled) tires are generally efficient, but the choice of material, construction, profile and air pressure can significantly affect efficiency from one tire model to another.
-Furthermore, the front tire is the first part that touches the wind and can, as such, significantly influence the aerodynamics of the whole system, as we explain in detail in our trilogy on aerodynamics.
+Furthermore, the front tire is the first part that interacts with the wind and can, as such, significantly influence the aerodynamics of the entire system, as we explain in detail in our trilogy on aerodynamics.

-Until recently, road bike tires were all about rolling resistance, puncture resistance, grip, and weight.
+Until recently, road bike tires were primarily concerned with rolling resistance, puncture resistance, grip, and weight.
 Now, aerodynamics is at the forefront.
-As demonstrated by the new Continental Aero 111, the aerodynamics of the front tire can significantly impact aerodynamic performance.
+As demonstrated by the new Continental Aero 111, the aerodynamics of the front tire can have a significant impact on overall aerodynamic performance.

-To understand rolling resistance, we must examine what happens to a tire while rolling on a bicycle.
-GCN has prepared some nice graphics, as you can see on the right side.
-The bike tire undergoes constant compression and de-compression at the bottom part of the tire, squeezed between the weight of the bike and the rider from above and the underground from below.
-Energy is lost compressing the tire and gained again, as the tire gives energy back while decompressing.
-However, the re-gain is always a little less than the loss.
-This difference between both is commonly referred to as rolling resistance.
+To understand rolling resistance, we must examine what happens to a tire when it rolls on a bicycle.
+GCN has prepared some nice graphics, as shown on the right side.
+The bike tire undergoes constant compression and decompression at the bottom part, squeezed between the weight of the bike and the rider from above and the ground from below.
+Energy is lost when compressing the tire and regained as the tire releases energy while decompressing.
+However, the regain is always a little less than the loss.
+This difference between the two is commonly referred to as rolling resistance.

 When a bike tire gets squished between the bike and the ground, it compresses and decompresses, causing energy loss as heat.
-This phenomenon is what is called rolling resistance and the top tires use special materials to reduce this loss.
+This phenomenon is known as rolling resistance, and the top tires utilize special materials to minimize this loss.

 The key to the fastest road bike tire is minimizing hysteresis

 Inflating the tire with high pressure, which reduces compression, is the simplest and most obvious method of reducing rolling resistance loss.
 However, this method is only effective on very smooth surfaces.
 In the real world, various other factors come into play, which are covered in more detail in the article on rolling resistance.
-In short, you want to ensure that you have inflated your tire at the optimum pressure based on your weight, tire properties, and intended use case.
+In short, you want to ensure that you have inflated your tire to the optimum pressure, based on your weight, tire properties, and intended use.

 Road bike tire tread patterns influence aerodynamic performance

-Little known fact: the tread pattern on modern road bike tires is there to improve aerodynamics, not grip.
-The latest Continental Aero 111 tire was designed to take full advantage of this effect, while former models such as the GP 4000 SII were an accidental find.
+Little-known fact: The tread pattern on modern road bike tires is there to improve aerodynamics, not grip.
+The latest Continental Aero 111 tire was designed to take full advantage of this effect, whereas former models, such as the GP 4000 SII, were an accidental find.

 For the longest time, the Continental GP 4000 was considered the most aerodynamic tire and everyone in the industry was trying to create something similar.
-However, it turns out that Continental initially added the pattern just for design purposes and due to customers’ belief that it helps with grip.
+However, it turns out that Continental initially added the pattern solely for design purposes, as customers believed it would improve grip.
 Contrary to popular belief, these patterns do not matter for grip.
-The grip is mainly determined by the tire material, not the tread pattern since aquaplaning is not a significant concern in cycling.
+The grip is primarily determined by the tire material, rather than the tread pattern, since aquaplaning is not a significant concern in cycling.
 The leading brands have all developed materials with a formidable grip on the road, so it is less of a differentiator these days.

 Choose brand-new tires fresh off the box for the best performance

 Many tires now have markings to show when the tread has worn off and should be replaced.
-This is relevant not only to avoid a puncture from wearing down a tire but also to avoid negatively affecting rolling resistance.
+This is relevant not only to prevent punctures by wearing down a tire but also to avoid negatively affecting rolling resistance.
 The testing data on the Continental GP 5000 S TR by Bicycle Rolling Resistance can be considered a reference for all road bike tires.

-Based on the data, the tire has already lost its ultra-fast rolling properties after the first 1000 km, showing an increase of 4 – 9 % in rolling resistance.
+Based on the data, the tire has already lost its ultra-fast rolling properties after traveling 1000 km, showing an increase of 4-9% in rolling resistance.
 After that, however, the rolling resistance appears to be constant.
 The explanation is likely the loss of material and the resulting rebound loss by the casing or thread on brand-new tires.
 Once the initial material wears off, some advantageous rebound effect is lost, and rolling resistance increases.

-Road tires’ rolling resistance increases 4-9% after the first couple of thousand kilometers.
+The rolling resistance of road tires increases by 4-9% after the first couple of thousand kilometers.
 For optimal performance, it is recommended to use a new pair of tires right out of the box.
 This can be a significant upgrade when you prep your bike before race day.
 You can always put the older tires back on later for training.

-In conclusion, installing a new pair of tires before a race may be beneficial to achieve the best performance.
+In conclusion, installing a new pair of tires before a race can be beneficial for achieving optimal performance.
 This can also increase puncture resistance by providing a fresh sealant and full tread.
 If you are using tubeless tires, it is still advisable to ride a few times to ensure that the tire is seated properly.

 • Fastest Combo: Continental Aero 111 with GP5000 S TR in the back (black sidewall!)